91-jinrong/91_monitor/README.md

-# -91_monitor
+# 91_monitor  -- 91jinrong

-www.91jinrong.com , open source
+91Monitor is an open source MySQL / REDIS monitoring tool for 91jinrong.com .

+It is licensed under the Apache 2.0 license.